istio/istio.io/_docs/tasks/traffic-management/ingress.md

 The servicePort field in the Ingress specification can take a port number (integer) or a name.
 The port name must follow the Istio port naming conventions (e.g., `grpc-*`, `http2-*`, `http-*`, etc.) in order to function properly.
-The name used must match with the port name in the backend service declaration.
+The name used must match the port name in the backend service declaration.

 In the preceding steps we created a service inside the Istio service mesh and showed how to expose both HTTP and HTTPS endpoints of the service to